Last updated on March 11th, 2022 at 04:14 pm

-3. Take a grilling skewer or toothpick and make a hole where the stem currently is.
+Using a grilling skewer or toothpick, make a hole where the stem currently is.
 You may need to twist the skewer in a circle a few times to make room for the chive to fit through.

-6. Add a teaspoon of cream cheese mixture into each tomato tulip (adjust depending on size of tomatoes).
+Add a teaspoon of cream cheese mixture into each tomato tulip (adjust depending on the size of tomatoes).
+Then, insert a chive into the hole at the bottom of each tomato as a “stem.”

-9. Prepare the tulip bouquet on a large plate or platter.
+Serve your tulip bouquet on a large plate or platter.
 Use the extra chive stalk to wrap around the tulip stems to complete the bouquet.
-Now you have your fancy tulip tomatoes, and they are MUCH simpler than they look!

 Tulip Tomatoes Recipe